cerner/beadledom/RELEASING.md

 # Releasing Beadledom

+The [Preparing for the Release](preparing-for-the-release) section is needed only for the initial setup.
+If the setup is already made once, skip to [Release process](release-process)

 ## Preparing for the Release

 * A valid Sonatype user account is required to release this project.
 To create an account sign up with [Sonatype](https://issues.sonatype.org/secure/Signup!default.jspa).